 The economics of negotiating with the West

-I published this post on Lobelog today in which I raise a theme familiar to the readers of this blog: there is a deep misunderstanding of Iran’s economy in the West, exemplified by the NY Time story of last week that invoked the collapse scenario.
-I have been hearing the “collapse” theory of Iran’s economy lately, something that I thought people gave up after the economy recovered (sort of) from the huge shock of rial devaluation last October.
+I published this post on Lobelog today in which I raise a theme familiar to the readers of this blog: there is a deep misunderstanding of Iran’s economy in the West, exemplified by a NY Times story of last week that invoked the “collapse scenario.”
+I have been hearing the “collapse” theory of Iran’s economy lately, something that I thought people gave up after the economy recovered (sort of) from the huge shock of the rial devaluation last October.
 Inflation is coming under control and unemployment has a real chance of declining thanks to a producer oriented (as opposed to merchant-oriented) Rouhani administration.